aothman/hiscore/README.md

 **HiScore** provides a new way for domain experts to quickly create and improve intuitive scoring functions: by using *reference sets*, a set of representative objects that are assigned scores.

+## Installation Notes

+**HiScore** version 1.6.0 (and higher) supports both Python 2 and Python 3.
+The package is installable in the typical way, e.g., with `pip install hiscore`.

+Please note that **your installation will fail if you do not have numpy installed already**.
+This appears to be a failure on the part of one of the required python packages, **ecos**, to properly install from `pip`.
+Every other required package should be installed automatically when using `pip`.

 ## Demonstration

 We'll use a highly simplified version of the [World Health Organization safety score for water wells](http://www.ncbi.nlm.nih.gov/pubmed/22717748) to show how to use **HiScore**.